Canadian Pavilion: Architects

 The Canadian Pavilion was designed by architects Rod Robbie and Colin Vaughan of the firm Ashworth, Robbie, Vaughan and Williams Architects and Planners, Paul Schoeler of Schoeler, Barkham and Heaton Architects and Planning Consultants, and Matt Stankiewicz of Z. Matthew Stankiewicz Architect, with consulting architects Evans St. Gelais and Arthur Erickson.
 According to Robbie, his firm was selected over such competitors as John C. Parkin and Arcop.

 People Tree

 The People Tree in front of the pavilion was composed of images of Canadians printed on orange and red nylon sheets, with the colour representing a maple tree in autumn leaf colour.
 Sixty feet in height, the People Tree consisted of a thousand such "leaves," with half bearing silk screened images of Canadians at work and play.
 The tree was accessed via a spiral staircase.

 Other structures

 To the northeast of the main pavilion, an Arts Centre featured a 500-seat theatre, a displays of art and handicrafts, and a reference library.
+The theater featured a custom-built Casavant Frères organ, upon which daily free concerts were played by leading Canadian organists including Kenneth Gilbert, Françoise Aubut-Pratte, Hugh McLean, Charles Peaker, H. Hugh Bancroft, Antoine Bouchard, and Raymond Daveluy.

 The site also had a Children's Creative Centre, and a restaurant, "La Toundra".
 The Canadian composer Otto Joachim composed a four-channel electroacoustic music composition that was played throughout the period of Expo 67.

+Cuban territory

+During the negotiations for the release of James Cross, the Canadian Pavilion was declared an extension of the Cuban consulate in Montreal.